Kelajak-Mediklari/kelajak-mediklari-backend/apps/course/api_endpoints/course/LessonPartList/doc.md

 ### LessonPart Fields
 - `id`: Unique identifier for the lesson part
 - `title`: Title of the lesson part
-- `description`: Detailed description of the lesson part content
 - `type`: Type of lesson part (video, theory, matching, true_false, book_test, regular_test, assignment)
 - `order`: Display order of the lesson part within the lesson
 - `award_coin`: Number of coins awarded upon completion
 - `award_point`: Number of points awarded upon completion
-- `video_url`: URL to the video content (null if not a video type)
 - `test_id`: ID of associated test (null if no test is associated)
 - `galleries`: Array of associated gallery images
 - `attached_files`: Array of associated files